2003

 Professionalism and accountability

-Our teams consist of skilled professionals who are experts in the healthcare field.
-They have developed effective intervention methods and are committed to being accountable to both the beneficiaries of our actions and our supporters.
+Our teams are made up of skilled professionals who are experts in the healthcare field.
+They have developed effective intervention methods and are committed to being accountable to both the beneficiaries of our interventions and our supporters.
+Solidarity and commitment We are part of the international solidarity movement, and we are actively committed to defending the right to health for all.

 Solidarity and commitment